 "Tamarind dazzles with couture Indian cooking, served with style and dash by a hugely professional team."

-Tamarind of Mayfair is situated in an elegant, gold-accented dining room in Mayfair — London’s most luxurious and glamorous district bordered by Hyde Park, Oxford Street, Green Park and Regent Street.
+And what a location it is.
+Fit for royalty, Tamarind’s elegant, gilt-accented dining room makes a glamorous bolthole in the heart of Mayfair — London’s most luxurious and glamorous district bordered by Hyde Park, Oxford Street, Green Park and Regent Street.